DiscoveryUpdated·Falk Gottlob··updated ·5 min read

 Show, Don't Tell: Why Users Can't Describe What They Need

 Feature requests tell you what's broken.
 Prototypes tell you what's possible.
-I stopped treating user feedback as a roadmap and started using it as a starting point.
+I stopped treating user feedback as a roadmap and started using it as input.

 discoveryprototypinguser researchproduct strategy